-"If all had united against the com-mon foe," said President Lund, "they could have held the city, for at least siderable time

-"You can draw your own conclu-sions from this incident," added the peaker after a pause.
-President Lund then cited other President Lund then cited other instances taken from history and the scriptures where men had been tempted to go astray, and declared that history was being repeated in this day.
-He urged the saints to maintain a united front in the de-fense of sacred places and concluded his remarks with the prayer that the saints stand as one against these who sought the overthrow of the Church. ought the overthrow of the Church.
+it possible for the victors to take the city.
+"If all had united against the com-mon foe," said President Lund, "they could have held the city, for at least a considerable time.
+"You can draw your own conclu-sions from this incident," added the speaker after a pause.
+President Lund then cited other instances taken from history and the scriptures where men had been tempted to go astray, and declared that history was being repeated in this day.
+He urged the saints to maintain a united front in the de-fense of sacred places and concluded his remarks with the prayer that the saints stand as one against those who sought the overthrow of the Church.